Yohani: Career

 Yohani's music career took centre stage upon her return to Sri Lanka in March 2019.
 She joined Pettah Effect, a record label that was co-founded by Dilanjan, and had much young talent running the show.
 In February 2020, Prima Kottu Mee signed Yohani as their Brand Ambassador for two years, as one of her first-ever significant brand endorsements.
 In the months that followed, Yohani got signed by Red Bull Records, with her debut single "Aaye" premiering in August 2020.
-The latter part of 2020 saw new releases.
-The second being Sitha Dawuna a collaboration with Chamath Sangeeth in September 2020.
+The latter part of 2020 saw new releases, including Sitha Dawuna, a collaboration with Chamath Sangeeth in September 2020.

-The third being a song that reverberated with citizens who endured a 30-year war on the island.
+Her next song reverberated with citizens who endured a 30-year war on the island.
 She got 200 million views for a YouTube video "Manike Mage Hithe" cover song in May 2021.
 She had also completed her debut Sinhala album which features twelve songs and plans to launch it during a live concert around December 2021.

-She made her debut overseas tour as a music artiste to Hyderabad in India in October 2021 for a live concert with her band.
+She performed her debut overseas tour as a music artiste in Hyderabad in India in October 2021 for a live concert with her band.
 On this tour, she joined two of India's most popular television shows, Salman Khan's Bigg Boss 15 and Ranveer Singh's Big Picture as a guest.
-While her song Manike Mage Hithe became popular, she released the first single from her first music album, "Kella", which was "Ithin Aadare".
+While her cover of the song Manike Mage Hithe became popular, she released the first single from her first music album, "Kella", which was "Ithin Aadare".

-She then contributed her voice to the official song of the T20 Cricket World Cup in Sri Lanka in 2021 and released her first international single "Moving On" in English under the world famous music label Red Bull Records.
+She then lent her voice to the official song of the T20 Cricket World Cup in Sri Lanka in 2021 and released her first international single "Moving On" in English under the music label Red Bull Records.
 This made her the only Sri Lankan singer to release a song under Red Bull Records.

-During her visit to India, she was honored with the post of Indo-Ceylon Cultural Ambassador by the Government of India.
+During her visit to India, she was honoured with the post of Indo-Ceylon Cultural Ambassador by the Government of India.
 She then performed "Unmada Prema Geeya" with popular Sri Lankan singers Bhathiya and Santhush and Kaizer Kaiz.
 In December 2021, she participated in the Dubai Expo 2020, later on contributing to the official song of LPL 2021 along with many popular singers of Sri Lanka.